dastasoft/react-native-course/README.md

 - When a component is rerendered, **all of its children get rerendered too**.
 - A state variable can be passed to a child component (as so the setter).
 - Every instance of the component will have his own instance of the state.
+- Generally, we create state variables in the most parent component that needs to read or change a state value.

 What we put inside of the state?
 Check the three questions below: